Hemanta Mukhopadhyay metro station: Connections

 Hemanta Mukhopadhyay station is situated at the junction of Rashbehari Avenue and E.M.
 Bypass, termed as Ruby Crossing.
-It will act as an interchange for the residents of Central and South Kolkata connecting them to the IT hubs of Salt Lake.
-People can reach Kasba Industrial Estate, passport offices and various school and colleges via Orange and Blue Lines.
+It will act as an interchange for the residents of Central and South Kolkata, connecting them to the IT hubs of Salt Lake.
+People can reach Kasba Industrial Estate, passport offices and various school and colleges via the Orange and Blue Lines.
 The metro station is located in vicinity of various hospitals like Peerless Hospital.
-It is preceded by the VIP Bazar metro station at 1.3 km to the north, and followed by the Kavi Sukanta metro station at 1 km to the south.
+It is preceded by the VIP Bazar metro station 1.3 km to the north, and followed by the Kavi Sukanta metro station 1 km to the south.